radius-project/design-notes/resources/2024-10-dapr-bindings.md

-# Title
+# Dapr Binding Implementation

 * **Author**: Lucas Peirone (@SoTrx)

 ## Overview

-Currently, Radius support for Dapr is incomplete.
-This design document aims to add support for another Dapr Building Block: Bindings.
+This design document proposes the addition of support for Dapr Bindings within Radius.
+By integrating Dapr Bindings, resources will be able to interact with external systems in a decoupled and scalable manner, facilitating better communication between services and external resources.

 ## Terms and definitions